FlyingKatsu-Discord-Bots/MrProg/mkdocs/docs/channels/direct-message.md

+Description: A Direct Message Channel is automatically created when you send a message to the Mr.Prog bot.
+This channel allows you to download and upload customization files.
+It also helps prevent spamming the [#general] channel with everyone's [customize] commands.

 # Direct Message Channel

 A Direct Message Channel is automatically created when you send a message to the Mr.Prog bot.
 This channel allows you to download and upload customization files.
 It also helps prevent spamming the [#general](general.md) channel with everyone's [customize](../commands/customize.md) commands.